Female genital mutilation: Religion

 There is no mention of FGM in the Bible.
 (Note: Samuel Waje Kunhiyop, 2008: "Nowhere in all of Scripture or in any of recorded church history is there even a hint that women were to be circumcised.")
 The Skoptsy Christian sect in Europe practiced FGM as part of redemption from sin and to remain chaste.

 Christian missionaries in Africa were among the first to object to FGM, but Christian communities in Africa do practise it.
 In 2013 UNICEF identified 19 African countries in which at least 10 percent of Christian females aged 15 to 49 had undergone FGM; (Note: The countries were Benin, Burkina Faso, Central African Republic, Chad, Cote d'Ivoire, Egypt, Eritrea, Ethiopia, Gambia, Guinea, Guinea Bissau, Kenya, Liberia, Mali, Niger, Nigeria, Sierra Leone, Sudan, and Tanzania.) in Niger, 55 percent of Christian women and girls had experienced it, compared with two percent of their Muslim counterparts.
-The only Jewish group known to have practised it is the Beta Israel of Ethiopia.
-The Orthodox and Conservative branches of Judaism require male circumcision but no branches of Judaism allow FGM.
+The only Jewish group known to have practised FGM is the Beta Israel of Ethiopia.
+Male circumcision is near-universal among Jews, but no branch of Judaism allows FGM.
 FGM is also practised by animist groups, particularly in Guinea and Mali.